 With regard to cross-border, the coexistence analyses carried out for possible WBB BSs installed beyond national borders have shown that the exclusion zones to protect FS links in rural area close to the national borders are smaller in the low power case (blue areas) than in the medium power case (red areas), but the impact remains significant in both cases.

-Appropriate mitigation techniques can facilitate coexistence between WBB and FS systems, both at national level and with the neighboring countries.
+Appropriate mitigation techniques can facilitate coexistence between WBB and FS systems, both at national level and with the neighbouring countries.

 According to the analyses coexistence between FS and both low and medium power WBB systems cannot be managed at national level only but requires coordination and related bilateral or even multilateral agreements among neighboring countries.